9 solutions for back pain you may not have thought of

 What causes back pain?

 Back pain is caused by several issues, including arthritis, sprained muscles, sports injuries or car accidents.
-Some people experience occasional back pain, such occasional flare-ups that last for a couple hours or a few days.
-Others have chronic back pain, which lasts for a prolonged period of time.
+Some people experience occasional back pain, such as occasional flare-ups that last for a couple of hours or a few days.
+Others have chronic back pain.

 Benefits of at-home back pain management

-When you decide to manage back pain at home, you’ll find a multitude of affordable alternatives to pricey treatments like massage therapy.
+When you decide to manage back pain at home, you’ll find many affordable alternatives to pricey treatments like massage therapy.
 As a result, it’s much easier — and more budget-friendly — to try several products until you find one that works for you.

 These solutions are usually noninvasive, which according to MedlinePlus, means they won’t break the skin or physically enter the body.
 Stretching or using heating pads, for example, are gentle, noninvasive ways that may alleviate back pain.

 At-home back pain management often involves lifestyle changes that have positive effects beyond pain relief.
-Mayo Clinic indicates that losing weight may reduce the stress on your back, as well as improve blood pressure, heart health and overall mobility.
+Mayo Clinic indicates that losing weight may reduce the stress on your back and improve blood pressure, heart health and overall mobility.

 What to know before trying new solutions for back pain